Butcher, Baker, Candlestick Maker: Filming

 The filming for the second season took place at the city of Toronto, while using several locations across the city in order to seek to capture the New York City where the series took place.
 The scenes for Homelander and Stormfront speech at the scene in Roy Thomson Hall at Toronto where it also re-creates the Seven Tower with CGI.
 The Jitter Bean coffee it also used for the scene where Butcher shares a farewell with his mother at the city of Moncton, New Brunswick.
 The crew also flmed other scenes like the rally of the citizens of the Seven at the Pecaut Square, and the King Street West in Toronto where Hughie and Lamplighter infiltrate the Seven Tower, while the residences of Grace Mallory and Jonah Vogelbaum respectively where fimed at Fallsview residence and the Parkwood Estate.

 Visual effects

 Visual effects for the episode were created by ILM, Rising Sun Pictures, Rocket Science VFX, Rodeo FX, Ollin VFX, Soho VFX, Rhythm & Hues, Method Studios, and Studio 8.
 It was confirmed that the visual effects supervisor Stephan Fleet would be returning to oversee the development of the visual effects.
-For the hearing scene where several heads exploding, the visual effects team developed several prosthetic bodies without heads and covered them with fake blood and "bananas mixed with fake blood" to mimic the destroyed brain matter in order to capture the practical effects of head exploding, while the rest of the process was altered digitally.
-The effect which took two days to complete was called "hero" and it was only used for the chairman, senator and Vogelbaum while the rest of the victims was done with visual effects.
+For the hearing scene where several heads exploded, the visual effects team developed several prosthetic bodies without heads and covered them with fake blood and "bananas mixed with fake blood" to mimic the destroyed brain matter in order to capture the practical effects of head exploding, while the rest of the process was altered digitally.
+The effect, which took two days to complete, was called "hero" and it was only used for the chairman, senator and Vogelbaum while the rest of the victims were done with visual effects.